ikovic/notion-todo-daily/README.md

     - if yes, ignore it and continue
     - if not, copy it and set it as the root object
     - apply the algorithm the same way
 Expected output is an object tree that would only consist of unchecked `to_do` objects.
+Each iteration could be run as a separate go routine, given that it would include an HTTP call to fetch the block data.
 ## Learning notes

 - What is the advantage of `context.Context` versus just importing packages that we need?